p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module_3/task3_6.md

 ```

 Notice:
+* Terraform will return with an error "Error: Provider produced inconsistent result after apply".
+This issue is reported and tracked: https://github.com/F5Networks/terraform-azure-bigip-module/issues/14

-* All applications are being removed.
+* All applications and tenant are being removed, check the BIG-IP GUI.
 * The comma (**,**) after **"class": "Tenant"** has been removed to be syntactically correct.

 **Step 10:** Redeploy Terraform with **terraform apply -auto-approve** and login to the GUI of the BIG-IP and select the partitions section.
 Is **lab_2** Still there?